ItIzYe/ItIzYe/README.md

 - **Tech Used:** Python, JavaScript, discord.py, discord.js

    🌐 [Check out Drippy.JS](https://github.com/ItIzYe/Drippy.JS)

+   🌈 **Recent Features:** We've added exciting features like [Ban Command], [Channel Sets], and more!

+   🤖 **Community Interaction:** Drippy.JS thrives on community feedback.
+[Join our Discord server](https://discord.gg/HTUwKkMEQF) to suggest new features, report bugs, or just chat with fellow users!

+   🚀 **Ongoing Development:** Our journey with Drippy.JS continues, and we're committed to making it even more awesome.
+Stay tuned for upcoming updates!

 ## 🚧 Future Aspirations

 My goal?
 To contribute to open source projects, pushing the boundaries of technology.
 I believe in the magic of collaboration and its power to transform the developer community.